account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 # Error  "This cache store does not support tagging" => happens due Entrusr Rbac,  in .env file change {CACHE_DRIVER=file} to {CACHE_DRIVER=array}

+# Error, when generating multiple <form> in foreach loop. the first form was never submitted, all the rest form were submitted OK (example in RBAC table Delete Form and Assihn new role Form).
+  The solution => before 1st form add empty <form></form>

 =============================